SalasDelil/Opportunity-Finder/README.md

 # Opportunity Finder

-Opportunity Finder is a Next.js application designed to display various opportunities, such as volunteer positions, internships, and more.
+Opportunity Finder is a Next.js application designed to showcase various opportunities, such as volunteer positions, internships, and more.
 The application provides a clean and modern interface, making it easy to explore and engage with opportunities that align with the user's skills and interests.

 ## Features